 From a young age, I have been captivated by the complexities and intricacies of the human mind.
 The fascinating interplay of thoughts, emotions, and behaviours has fueled my passion for understanding why individuals think and act the way they do.
-This profound curiosity has led me to pursue a psychology major, as Psychology, to me, represents a gateway to understanding the multifaceted nature of human behaviour and the underlying cognitive processes that shape our thoughts and emotions.
+This profound curiosity has led me to pursue a Psychology major, as Psychology, to me, represents a gateway to understanding the multifaceted nature of human behaviour and the underlying cognitive processes that shape our thoughts and emotions.
 Its blend of scientific inquiry and compassionate understanding provides a unique lens through which to view the world.
 I am drawn to the field's potential to shed light on the intricacies of human cognition and contribution to the developing mind and body.

 8 years ago, my mother took me to a free clinic on Sundays where she and her friends would help out.
 I grew fondly attached with a psychologist at the location who showered anyone who approached her with endless questions, each aiming to find each person’s mental state and to make sure that any grief can be alleviated.
 Ever since then, I still continue to volunteer almost every weekend, from just being a shadow to now counselling young children.
 Being given the opportunity to counsel these children was not easy, over the years I read many psychological journals and learned the great importance of childhood development on one’s life.